djolly09/Psych_755_Final/README.md

 ## Overview

-For our final project, we practiced looking at insurance data in preparation for our Capstone project.
+For our final project, we familiarized ourselves with looking at insurance data in preparation for our Capstone project.
 We built a SQL database containing multiple sources of insurance data that we found.
-We fit a neural network to predict insurance fraud (more details in the notebook).
+With our main dataset, we fit a neural network to predict insurance fraud based on certain predictors.
+Please view the rendered HTML file to see more about the project overview, research question, steps to answer the research question, and evaluation of our results.

 Our final project uses:

 - Quarto
-- Python & Jupyter notebooks
+- Python
 - R & RStudio
 - SQL
 - Neural Networks